Associate Director of the Institute for Latino Studies

 Paloma Garcia-Lopez is the associate director of the Institute for Latino Studies at the University of Notre Dame.
 In her role, Garcia-Lopez manages and oversees all of the activities and staff of the institute.
 Garcia-Lopez focuses on enhancing annual programming, special events, communications, fundraising, and budgeting.
 She is a central figure in the development of a strategic plan to support scholarly initiatives in Latino studies as a key component of Notre Dame’s academic mission.

-In 2002, she coauthored, Learning to Teach For Social Justice, Teachers College Press-Columbia University, with Dr. Linda Darling- Hammond and Jennifer French.
-She is on the board of directors of the Community Science Workshop Network, a statewide STEM organization serving farmworker families across the state.
+In 2002, she coauthored Learning to Teach For Social Justice, published by Teachers College Press-Columbia University, with Dr. Linda Darling-Hammond and Jennifer French.
+At the time she was a credentialed social studies teacher in the San Francisco Bay Area.
+Currently, she is the board president of the Community Science Workshop Network, a STEAM organization serving low-income families across the state of California.

 Garcia-Lopez is a graduate of Stanford University and the Stanford Graduate School of Education.